Rychard/CodingStandards/csharp/programming.md

 **Guidelines:**
 - Parameters should be grouped by their mutability (from least to most mutable) as shown in the example above.
 - If at all possible, avoid exiting methods from their middles.
 A well written method should only exit from the same general point: its end.
 - Avoid large methods.
-As a method’s body approaches 20 to 30 lines of code, look for blocks that could be split into their own methods and possibly shared by other methods.
+As a method's body approaches 20 to 30 lines of code, look for blocks that could be split into their own methods and possibly shared by other methods.
-- If you find yourself using the same block of code more than once, it’s a good candidate for a separate method.
+- If you find yourself using the same block of code more than once, it's a good candidate for a separate method.
 - Group like methods within a class together into a region and order them by frequency of use (i.e. more frequently called methods should be near the top of their regions.